 - Ensure that the stone tiles do not have any cracks.
 Strike the stone tile with a metal piece.
 The clear ringing sound indicates that there are no cracks in the tile.
 Reject any cracked stone pieces.

 - Ensure that the stone tiles have an intact structure.
 Reject any tiles with loose layers.

 - Color variation is common.
 As far as possible, select one color material and avoid mixing light and dark-colored tiles.

-- Apart from these criteria, differences are observed in Kotah, Tandoor and polished Shahabad.
+- Apart from these criteria, differences are observed in Kotah, Tandoor, and polished Shahabad.

 - As there is very little difference in the texture of Kotah and Tandoor, the possibilities of mixing are more.
 Kotah is more expensive than blue Tandoor and polished Shahabad.
-Hence, precaution should be taken to select the proper material.
+Hence, precautions should be taken to select the proper material.